 A Traditional IRA may also be used in connection with a SIMPLE Plan established by your employer (or by you if you are self-employed).
 When this is done, the IRA is known as a SIMPLE IRA, although it is similar to a Traditional IRA with the exceptions described below.
-Under a SIMPLE Plan, you may elect to have your employer make salary reduction contributions to your SIMPLE IRA up to \$12,000 in 2013 and beyond, potentially subject to COLA increases in \$500 increments.
+Under a SIMPLE Plan, you may elect to have your employer make salary reduction contributions to your SIMPLE IRA up to \$10,000 in 2005 through 2006.
 In addition, your employer will contribute certain amounts to your SIMPLE IRA, either as a matching contribution to those participants who make salary reduction contributions or as a non-elective contribution to all eligible participants whether or not they make salary reduction contributions.
-A number of special rules apply to SIMPLE Plans, including (1) a SIMPLE Plan generally is available only to employers with fewer than 100 employees, (2) contributions must be made on behalf of all employees of the employer (other than bargaining unit employees) who satisfy certain minimum participation requirements, (3) contributions are made to a special SIMPLE IRA that is separate and apart from your other IRAs, (4) if you withdraw from your SIMPLE IRA during the two-year period during which you first began participation in the SIMPLE Plan, the early distribution excise tax (if otherwise applicable) is increased to 25%; and (5) during this two-year period, any amount withdrawn may be rolled over tax-free only into another SIMPLE IRA (and not to a Traditional IRA (that is not a SIMPLE IRA) or to a Roth IRA).
+A number of special rules apply to SIMPLE Plans, including (1) a SIMPLE Plan generally is available only to employers with fewer than 100 employees, (2) contributions must be made on behalf of all employees of the employer (other than bargaining unit employees) who satisfy certain minimum participation requirements, (3) contributions are made to a special SIMPLE IRA that is separate and apart from your other IRAs, (4) if you withdraw from your SIMPLE IRA during the two-year period during which you first began participation in the SIMPLE Plan, the early distribution excise tax (if otherwise applicable) is increased to 25%; and (5) during this twoyear period, any amount withdrawn may be rolled over tax-free only into another SIMPLE IRA (and not to a Traditional IRA (that is not a SIMPLE IRA) or to a Roth IRA).
 It is your responsibility and that of your employer to see that contributions in excess of normal IRA limits are made under and in accordance with a valid SIMPLE Plan.

-If you are at least age 50 before the end of the plan year, you may make additional "catch-up" contributions in the amount of \$2,500 for 2009 and thereafter.
-Those "catch-up" contributions may be subject to future COLA increases in \$500 increments.
+If you are at least age 50 before the end of the plan year, you may make additional "catch-up" contributions in the amount of \$2,000 for 2005 and \$2,500 for 2006.
+The "catch-up" contribution is subject to reduction or other changes after 2006.
+The "catch-up" amount will be adjusted periodically for cost of living increases after 2006.